 What are you willing to do in response to him breaking your personal boundary?
 Are you willing to leave the room?
 Leave the house temporarily or permanently?
-Sing a song in your head instead of listen to any more of his nonsense?
+Sing a song in your head instead of listening to any more of his nonsense?
 Pretend to agree with him?
 What are you WILLING to do?
 What is SAFE for you to do?

 Personal boundaries are only as good as your desire and ability to enforce them.

-It is important to understand that your abuser is as powerless over YOU as you are over him.
+It is important to understand that your abuser is as powerless over YOU as you are over them.
 This does not mean that YOU are powerless over everything.
 That is only the illusion your abuser wants to create – he wants you to believe that he is your “everything.”

 HERE IS HOW MY PERSONAL BOUNDARY READS: